vidtsin/babycare-odoo/bbc_project/README.rst

 Project customizations for Babycare
 ===================================

-* Restrict users to assign project tasks to to members of the Employee group
+* Restrict users to assign project tasks and issues to to members of the Employee group
-* Restrict partners to link project tasks to to project customers
+* Restrict partners to link project tasks and issues to to project customers